In vitro fertilisation: Natural IVF

 IVF using no drugs for ovarian hyperstimulation was the method for the conception of Louise Brown.
-This method can be successfully used when people want to avoid taking ovarian stimulating drugs with its associated side-effects.
+This method can be successfully used when people want to avoid taking ovarian-stimulating drugs with their associated side effects.
 HFEA has estimated the live birth rate to be approximately 1.3% per IVF cycle using no hyperstimulation drugs for women aged between 40 and 42.

-Mild IVF is a method where a small dose of ovarian stimulating drugs are used for a short duration during a natural menstrual cycle aimed at producing 2–7 eggs and creating healthy embryos.
-This method appears to be an advance in the field to reduce complications and side-effects for women, and it is aimed at quality, and not quantity of eggs and embryos.
+Mild IVF is a method where a small dose of ovarian-stimulating drugs is used for a short duration during a natural menstrual cycle, aimed at producing 2–7 eggs and creating healthy embryos.
+This method appears to be an advance in the field to reduce complications and side effects for women, and it is aimed at the quality, not quantity, of eggs and embryos.
 One study comparing a mild treatment (mild ovarian stimulation with GnRH antagonist co-treatment combined with single embryo transfer) to a standard treatment (stimulation with a GnRH agonist long-protocol and transfer of two embryos) came to the result that the proportions of cumulative pregnancies that resulted in term live birth after 1 year were 43.4% with mild treatment and 44.7% with standard treatment.
 Mild IVF can be cheaper than conventional IVF and with a significantly reduced risk of multiple gestation and OHSS.

 Final maturation induction

 When the ovarian follicles have reached a certain degree of development, induction of final oocyte maturation is performed, generally by an injection of human chorionic gonadotropin (hCG).
-Commonly, this is known as the "trigger shot." hCG acts as an analogue of luteinising hormone, and ovulation would occur between 38 and 40 hours after a single HCG injection, but the egg retrieval is performed at a time usually between 34 and 36 hours after hCG injection, that is, just prior to when the follicles would rupture.
-This avails for scheduling the egg retrieval procedure at a time when the eggs are fully mature.
+Commonly, this is known as the "trigger shot." hCG acts as an analogue of luteinising hormone, and ovulation would occur between 38 and 40 hours after a single HCG injection, but the egg retrieval is performed at a time usually between 34 and 36 hours after hCG injection, that is, just before when the follicles would rupture.
+This applies to scheduling the egg retrieval procedure when the eggs are fully mature.
 HCG injection confers a risk of ovarian hyperstimulation syndrome.
 Using a GnRH agonist instead of hCG eliminates most of the risk of ovarian hyperstimulation syndrome, but with a reduced delivery rate if the embryos are transferred fresh.
 For this reason, many centers will freeze all oocytes or embryos following agonist trigger.

 Egg retrieval

-The eggs are retrieved from the patient using a transvaginal technique called transvaginal ultrasound aspiration involving an ultrasound-guided needle being injected through follicles upon collection.
-Through this needle, the oocyte and follicular fluid are aspirated and the follicular fluid is then passed to an embryologist to identify ova.
+The eggs are retrieved from the patient using a transvaginal technique called transvaginal ultrasound aspiration, involving an ultrasound-guided needle being injected through the follicles upon collection.
+Through this needle, the oocyte and follicular fluid are aspirated, and the follicular fluid is then passed to an embryologist to identify ova.
 It is common to remove between ten and thirty eggs.
 The retrieval process, which lasts approximately 20 to 40 minutes, is performed under conscious sedation or general anesthesia to ensure patient comfort.
 Following optimal follicular development, the eggs are meticulously retrieved using transvaginal ultrasound guidance with the aid of a specialised ultrasound probe and a fine needle aspiration technique.
 The follicular fluid, containing the retrieved eggs, is expeditiously transferred to the embryology laboratory for subsequent processing.